Pylons/pyramid/docs/narr/traversal.rst

       config = Configurator(root_factory=Root)

    The default root factory is just a really stupid object that has no behavior or state.
 Using :term:`traversal` against an application that uses the object graph supplied by the default root object is not very interesting, because the default root object has no children.
-In a more complex :mod:`repoze.bfg` application, a root factory would be supplied which would return an object that had children capable of being traversed, and therefore there might be many :term:`context` objects to which URLs might resolve, depending on the URL path.
-However, in this toy application, there's exactly one object in our object graph; the default root object.
-Therefore, there can only ever be one context: the :term:`root` object itself.

-We have only a single :term:`default view` registered (the registration for the ``hello_world`` view callable).
-Due to this set of circumstances, you can consider the sole possible URL that will resolve to a :term:`default view` in this application the root URL ``'/'``.
-It is the only URL that will resolve to the :term:`view name` of ``''`` (the empty string) when the default object graph is traversed.

-We have only a single view registered for the :term:`view name` ``goodbye`` (the registration for the ``goodbye_world`` view callable).
-Due to this set of circumstances, you can consider the sole possible URL that will resolve to the ``goodbye_world`` in this application the URL ``'/goodbye'`` because it is the only URL that will result in the :term:`view name` of ``goodbye`` when the default object graph is traversed.

 Items contained within the object graph are sometimes analogous to the concept of :term:`model` objects used by many other frameworks (and